 “No. No. Do not even pretend like that bitch has ever liked me.”

 “Real nice.
 Keep swearing.
 You’re setting a great example for the girls.”

 The words flowed from my parents’ mouths so naturally it was almost like they were Speaking in Tongues, except I knew God would never assign them those words.

 I corralled Rose and Mae into the closet.
 Their faces peered up from in between our hanging puffy winter coats.
 Mae’s face scrunched up and burst into tears.
 She pressed her snotty face into my hip.
 I reached across her to cup Rose’s ears in my hands.
 The whole closet smelled like dust and dried hot chocolate powder.
 Mae’s tears soaked the front of my jean shorts.
 I handed her the leopard and the mouse and she squeezed them until her knuckles went white.

 God, I know there’s more important things like kids without food and kids without moms or dads but please, please help us.
 If you could just come into my Dad’s heart, just make him a Believer so that he’ll be nice.
 Please God.

 Outside, cicadas howls swelled until they became a background noise I didn’t notice anymore.

 Rose and Mae clopped their stuffed animals around the closet and eventually, we emerged back into our room.
 I picked up my magazine.
 The shouts were still coming, but less frequently now.
 I just wanted it to be tomorrow so I could go back to camp.
 Maybe I’d even try Speaking in Tongues like all the other kids.
 I stared at a glossy picture of Jesse Mcartney and thought about Sierra and her Bible case.
 I imagined running my thumb over those rhinestone words, Daughter of God, pressing hard into them until they punctured my skin.

-Kay Murphy is a writer from Central Pennsylvania.
+Kay Jean is a writer from Central Pennsylvania.
 Her work has previously appeared in Hobart.

 image: M. M. Kaufman